streptomyces/advancedR/README.md

   on the first day) to be able to install some required add-on packages for R.

-## Timings for both Wed 2 Feb and Thu 3 Feb
+## Timings for both Mon 30 Jan and Wed 1 Feb 2023

 ---------------------        ---------------
 Course                       0930  to   1100